 The bottom line is that business owners learn significantly more from case studies and best practices from other business owners with whom they have a deep relationship.
 This makes the information stick.
 There are two kinds of best practices: the ones you self-develop the hard way, and ones you learn from others the easy way.
 Learning from sticky case studies greatly accelerates business success.

 The third core philosophy of CEO Focus is that quality small business coaching and consulting doesn’t come from the magic coaching playbook.
 You cannot teach someone to be a great business mentor.
 It is a talent that requires twenty or thirty years of business experience.
 The premise that you can go to a small business coaching school and learn to work with business leaders is insidious.
 Great business skills require time and experience, not reading and class.

-By 2018, CEO Focus will serve fifty North American markets.
+CEO Focus will serve North American business owners who strive for more.
 We will continue to grow only as fast as we can find top talent in a local market.
-For instance, there are several major US cities we currently do not serve.
-The reason for this is that we have not found a leader that meets our standards.
+For instance, there are some markets we do not currently serve.
+The reason for this is that we have not found a leader in that market who meets our standards.
 We would rather leave a market unserved than under-deliver to our CEO clients.

 We believe our mission is to improve lives through business.
 An organization comprised of former business owners understands that your business controls much of your life.
 A good business equals a good life.
 A bad business makes for a challenging home life.
 By creating the best possible business for our members, we create a more meaningful whole-life experience.